 Military Force.
 Although not without difficulties, military force, particularly when wielded by a superpower such as the United States, can carry substantial clout.
 Proponents of selective use of military force usually emphasize the military's unique skills and specialized equipment.
-The April 1986 decision to bomb Libya for its alleged role in the bombing of a German discotheque exemplifies use of military force.
-Other examples are (1) the 1993 bombing of Iraq's military intelligence headquarters by U.S. forces in response to Iraqi efforts to assassinate former President George Bush during a visit to Kuwait; (2) the August 1998 missile attacks against bases in Afghanistan and an alleged chemical production facility, al-Shifa, in Sudan; (3) the successful removal of the Taliban regime in Afghanistan in 2001-2002; (4) ongoing U.S. operations in Afghanistan, and arguably (5) the Iraq War launched on March 19, 2003.
-Moreover, U.S. military components are currently involved in a broad variety of anti-terrorism related military missions, exercises, and deployments in areas such as Colombia, the Horn of Africa, Djibouti, and the former Soviet Republic of Georgia.
+The April 1986 decision to bomb Libya for its alleged role in the bombing of a German discotheque exemplifies use of military force against terrorism.
+Other examples are (1) the 1993 bombing of Iraq's military intelligence headquarters by U.S. forces in response to Iraqi efforts to assassinate former President George Bush during a visit to Kuwait; (2) the August 1998 missile attacks against bases in Afghanistan and an alleged chemical production facility, al-Shifa, in Sudan; (3) the removal of the Taliban regime in Afghanistan in 2001-2002; (4) ongoing U.S. operations in Afghanistan, and arguably (5) the Iraq war launched on March 19, 2003.
+Moreover, U.S. military components are currently involved in a variety of anti-terrorism related missions, exercises, and deployments in areas such as Afghanistan, Iraq, Colombia, the Horn of Africa (Djibouti), and the Philippines.